grab/engineering-blog/_posts/2023-05-18-iOS-CI-infrastructure-with-observability-tools.md

 Before we started UITest, we moved the spotlight.app into a new folder.
 When the test was complete, we restored the application to its original location.
 This significantly decreased CPU utilisation by more than 50%.

-This table helps you better visualise how the different versions of Xcode affected CPU utilisation.
+This section helps you better visualise how the different versions of Xcode affected CPU utilisation.

 <div class="post-image-section"><figure>
   <img src="img/iOS-CI-infrastructure-with-observability-tools/image6.png" alt="" style="width:70%"><figcaption align="middle">Xcode 12.1</figcaption>